SomdattaNag/Security-Screening-System/learn.md

 # Contribution Guidelines:

+1. Check Open Issues or Open a new issue: Browse the [Issues section](https://github.com/SomdattaNag/Security-Screening-System/issues) and look for ones labeled `gssoc25`, `level1`,`level2` or `level3`.
+If you want to implement a new feature or enhance an existing feature, first open a new issue and wait for it to get labeled by mentor.
+Only the labeled issues will be considered to be availaible for contribution.

+2. Get Assigned: Before working on an issue, comment on it and wait to be officially assigned by a maintainer.
+We follow a FCFS policy, contributors who are waiting in line for an issue, will only get assigned if the first assignee doesn't complete their task.

-1. Fork the Repository: Click the Fork button on GitHub to create your own copy of the repository.
+3. Fork the Repository: Click the Fork button on GitHub to create your own copy of the repository.
     Clone Your Fork Locally
     ```
     git clone <your-fork-url>